-This includes a link to our catalog search at this url: http://www.mmrrc.org/catalog/StrainCatalogSearchForm.php
+This includes a link to our catalog search: http://www.mmrrc.org/catalog/StrainCatalogSearchForm.php

 Where can I find more information on how cryo-preserved germplasm is shipped?

-Cryo-preserved germplasm is shipped via FedEx (domestic) or specialized courier such as World Courier (international).
-All samples are shipped in a SC4/2V nitrogen vapor shipper (dry shipper).
+Cryo-preserved germplasm is shipped via FedEx (domestic) or a specialized courier such as World Courier (international).
+All samples are shipped in an SC4/2V nitrogen vapor shipper (dry shipper).
 Dry shippers are prepared for shipment by filling with liquid nitrogen, which is absorbed into the lining.
 Liquid nitrogen not absorbed after 24 hours is poured off before shipping.
 The shipper is called a “dry” shipper because it no longer contains a liquid.
-A properly prepared Dry Shipper is not considered to be a Dangerous Good and is not restricted.
+An adequately prepared Dry Shipper is not considered a Dangerous Good and is not restricted.
 It does not contain liquid nitrogen.
 It does contain vaporous nitrogen.

 Additional information on the SC4/2V dry shipper used by the MMRRC at UC Davis can be found at: http://files.chartindustries.com/CryoShipper-ML-AI0021-A-3b.pdf.
 Dry shippers are quality controlled on a regular basis by MMRRC at UC Davis staff.
 A dry shipper in proper working order will remain charged for at least 7 days, allowing for plenty of time for customs clearance or other delays, if any.

 Where can I find the protocols used for cryo-preservation and thawing?

 For cryo-preservation and thawing of embryos in plastic semen straws with propylene glycol, use the Mouse Embryo Cryopreservation protocol.
 Nearly all of the MMRRC frozen embryos shipped out using this protocol at UC Davis.